zruncho3d/DuelingZero/README.md

 * More F623 bearings than you’ve ever seen on one printer.
 So many!
 * Travel: ~170mm x 165mm in XY, ~130mm in Z (but completely unoptimized)
 * Frame: 360 x 280 x 450 in XYZ.
 Enclosure, feet, and displays add a bit to this.
+* Filament: mix of KVP ABS flavors: Metallic Silver, Black, and Stellar Black.

 Two control options have been tested:
 * Control Option 1: RepRepFirmware with Duet
     * Duet2 Wifi + Duex5
     * 2x Pancake V0 toolhead boards
     * 5” PanelDue
-* Control Option 2: Klipper
+* Control Option 2: Klipper "Two Ships in the Night" setup
     * Raspberry Pi Zero 2 W
     * 3x SKR Pico controller boards
     * 2x EBB42 toolhead boards